-- 1. Prepare students to be active, capable participants in Club Sports and athletic teams; - 2.
-Provide physical exercise, stress reduction, and much-needed breaks from the normal academic day; - 3.
-Develop students who choose to regularly participate in fitness activities as a means of maintaining a healthy lifestyle.
+Goals of the P.E. program are to prepare students to be active, capable participants in Club Sports and athletic teams; to provide physical exercise, stress reduction, and breaks from the academic day; and to develop student fitness as a means of maintaining a healthy lifestyle.

-In Club Sports students participate in multiple round-robin style tournaments in slightly modified versions of handball, dodgeball, soccer, and ultimate frisbee.
+In Club Sports students participate in multiple round-robin-style tournaments in slightly modified versions of handball, dodgeball, soccer, and ultimate frisbee.
 While points are awarded to the Houses for victory, we strongly emphasize the need for encouragement, fair play, and teamwork among peers.